9 April 2018

 Mark Leckey: Nobodaddy at Glasgow International

-Glasgow International 2018 at Tramway features a new solo exhibition from Turner Prize winning artist Mark Leckey co-commissioned and co-curated by Glasgow International and Tramway, along with new exhibitions from Tai Shani and Kapwani Kiwanga.
+Glasgow International 2018 at Tramway features a new solo exhibition from Turner Prize winning artist Mark Leckey co-commissioned and co-curated by Glasgow International and Tramway running until 1 July, along with a new exhibition from Kapwani Kiwanga running until 15 June.

 Ballet Black Double Bill